nltimeline/Atmel-AVR-ATmega-board/README.md

+This version is concise, uses bolding for emphasis as requested, and includes the mention of your attached technical documents.

 Project: First KiCad PCB Design
-Author: Niva Lakhani
+**Author**: Niva Lakhani

 Tool: KiCad 9.0 (EDA)

 Overview
-This repository showcases my first project using KiCad.
-It represents a complete design cycle for a microcontroller-based PCB, moving from electrical schematic capture to a fully routed 2-layer board layout.
+This repository contains my first-ever PCB design created using KiCad.
+The project demonstrates a complete workflow, transitioning from an electrical schematic to a fully routed 2-layer physical board layout.

 Repository Contents
+Design Files:

-Design Files: * Niva Lakhani_Schematic.kicad_sch: The logical circuit design.
+Niva Lakhani_Schematic.kicad_sch: The logical circuit design.

-Niva Lakhani_pcb design.kicad_pcb: The physical board layout.
+Niva Lakhani_pcb design.kicad_pcb: The physical PCB layout.

-Niva Lakhani_pcb design.kicad_pro: The main KiCad project file.
+Niva Lakhani_pcb design.kicad_pro: The main project file.

+Technical Documentation:

-Technical Documentation: * A collection of component datasheets is included in the project folder for technical reference regarding the ICs and transistors used in the design.
+A collection of component datasheets is also attached for reference regarding the ICs and transistors used in this design.

 Key Design Features
-2-Layer PCB: Utilizes both top and bottom copper layers for efficient routing.
+2-Layer Routing: Utilizes both Front and Bottom copper layers for efficient signal paths.

+Integrated Logic: Features an ATmega328P microcontroller as the primary controller.

-Logic & Power: The board integrates an ATmega328P microcontroller with power regulation and motor/peripheral drivers.
+Power & Drivers: Includes voltage regulation circuits and dedicated peripheral drivers.

-I/O Connectivity: Includes various headers and terminals for external interfacing.
+Interfacing: Equipped with I/O headers and screw terminals for external connectivity.

-Skills Demonstrated
+Learning Journey
+Through this project, I have developed foundational skills in:

-Electronic Schematic Capture (Eeschema).
+Schematic Capture and symbol management.

-PCB Layout & Track Routing (Pcbnew).
+PCB Layout and manual track routing.

-Component Footprint Association.
+Footprint Association for various component packages.

-Working with technical datasheets for footprint and pinout accuracy.
+Reviewing technical datasheets to ensure hardware accuracy.

-How to View the Project
+How to View
-Download and install KiCad 9.0.
+Install KiCad 9.0 or later.

-Open the .kicad_pro file.
+Clone this repository and open the .kicad_pro file.

-Use the Schematic Editor to view the circuit and the PCB Editor to view the board.

-(Optional) Press Alt + 3 in the PCB Editor to view the 3D model of the board.
+Use the 3D Viewer (Alt + 3) to see the finished board visualization.